nathan-alden-sr/dom-view-js/README.md

 Note that the button property no longer has a string selector value; instead, we created a second selector object that also contains a click event handler.
 To hook up an event handler using any jQuery event handler function, simply prepend an ```_``` to the name of the event handler function.

-Our jQuery event handlers aren't attached to their objects when the ```DomView``` function comes across them; instead, the attaching is deferred until after the entire root selector object graph has been processed.
-This allows the fully-processed view object to be provided to the event handler function as the first parameter.
+Our jQuery event handlers are attached to their objects with a wrapper function.
+The view object is captured by this wrapper function, meaning when the event handler is called by jQuery, the fully-processed view object will be provided as the first parameter.

-DOMView.js doesn't hook up our event handler function directly; instead, it wraps it in an internal function.
-This internal function calls our function and passes the fully-processed view object as the first parameter and any arguments from the internal function call as the remaining parameters.
 Here's a more complex example:

 ```javascript
 DomView({